By Stanley Block

 Preparing for the Physical Move

 Probably the hardest part of switching offices is the physical move.
 I have been in my office since the early eighties and have amassed quite the collection of “trinkets.”
 How do I put 35 years of business in a box, pick it up and move?
 It is overwhelming to say the least.
 The first suggestion I can give is start shredding.
 If you have an e-file for an older client, there is no sense in keeping the physical file.
 Get a scanner that can handle at least 20-30 pages at once.
 If you have the files on your computer and backup your computer, ditch all that paper!
+Depending on where you live, you can hire experts dedicated to the safe destruction of your confidential material.
+If you’re in need of shredding services in San Diego, Corodata offers unique services for your needs.

 In terms of furniture, not everything has to go with you.
 Weigh the options of moving versus buying a new item.
 Don’t forget new furniture, computers, and other items may be depreciated on your tax return.
 New space deserves a new look.
 Don’t haul the past along with you if you don’t have to.